2022 Grant Recipients Announced

-The Department of Labor will consider applications using the selection criteria listed below.
-Applicants will be notified via email about their award status by March 26, 2021.
+Application Review Process: The Department of Labor will consider applications using the selection criteria listed below.
+Applicants will be notified via email about their award status by June 15, 2022.

 - Internship experience leads to an opportunity for permanent employment with intern employer,

-- Opportunities in health care, construction, manufacturing, hospitality, childcare, broadband, information technology, or business services sectors are targeted,
+- Opportunities in health care, construction, manufacturing, hospitality, childcare, broadband, or EMS are targeted,

 - Program targets postsecondary participants who have an affiliation with Vermont and wish to become employed in Vermont,

 - Participants with potential barriers to future employment are provided additional support or consideration, and